 Granville is a mainly rural community that has only a small percentage of its land area developed.
 The town's density is low, at approximately 33 per square mile.
-Almost half of Granville is permanently protected from development, with a large portion of this protected land owned by the cities of Westfield, Springfield, and Hartford for water supply protection purposes.
 There are currently 580 housing units in Granville.
-According to US Census Building Permit Data, there have been 29 construction permits issued in town between 2008 and 2012, an average of just under six per year, all for single family units.
+According to US Census Building Permit Data, there have been 29 construction permits issued in town between 2008 and 2012, all for single family units.
 Between 1950 and 2000, the population of Granville increased by between 10 and 20 percent.
 Population growth has leveled off recently, with an increase of 3 percent between 2000 and 2010, according to the US Census.